-- a) Except as modified by the conditions below the Project must be undertaken in general accordance with the following information provided in support of the applications for these resource consents dated 1 November 2022:
+- a) Except as modified by the conditions below, and subject to detailed design, the Project must be undertaken in general accordance with the following information provided in support of the applications for these resource consents dated 1 November 2022:

 - i.
-'Volume II Notices of Requirement for a Designation and Application for Resource Consents: Supporting Information and Assessment of Effects on the Environment' Part C Project Description except that the taking of surface water from the Ohau River is limited to when it is at, or above, median flows;
+'Volume II Notices of Requirement for a Designation and Application for Resource Consents: Supporting Information and Assessment of Effects on the Environment' Part C Project Description;

 - ii.
 'Volume III Drawings and Plans' as follows:

 - A. Geometrics: General Arrangement Plans;

 - B. Geometrics: Plan and Long Sections;

 - C. Geometrics: Typical Sections;

 - D. Geometrics: Cross Sections;

-- E. Geotechnical;
+- E. Geotechnical:

 - F. Stormwater: Drainage Layout Plans;

 - G. Stormwater: Catchment Plans;

 - H. Structures; and

-- I. Accommodation Works;
+- I. Accommodation Works.

 - b) Where there is inconsistency between the documents listed in clauses (a) and the requirements of these conditions, these conditions prevail.